How to Schedule Employees (+ Free Templates)

 The quality of your employee schedules can make or break your business.
 Figuring out how to schedule employees so that you’re maximizing profits (by avoiding overtime, overstaffing, and losing business due to understaffing) and keeping your employees happy is a balancing act.
 It requires creating solid processes on the front end, gathering the most appropriate data to help you make the best scheduling decisions, and regularly evaluating the schedules you create.

 If you’re tired of using pen and paper to schedule employees and don’t want to deal with Excel spreadsheets yet still want a free option, consider using Homebase.
-It’s free for employers with 20 workers in one business location, and you can manage it on your mobile device.
+It’s free for employers with only one location, and you can manage it on your mobile device.
 Employees can also access the schedule and request changes or suggest replacements from anywhere.